South Carolina State University: Nuclear engineering program

 SCSU is the only university in South Carolina and only HBCU in the nation to offer a bachelor's degree in nuclear engineering.
 The program is accredited by the Engineering Accreditation Commission of ABET.
 Currently, it operates through a strategic partnership with North Carolina State University and University of Wisconsin-Madison.

 Accreditation

-South Carolina State is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+South Carolina State is accredited by the Southern Association of Colleges and Schools (SACS).

-The university was placed on probation in June 2014 for failing to meet the accreditor's standards "concerning governing board conflicts of interest and board/administration structure, as well as financial stability and controls."
-In June 2015, the SACS decided to allow the college to retain its accreditation, but kept them on probation for another year.
-In June 2016, SACSCOC decided to remove the college from probation and retain full accreditation with no sanctions.
+The university was placed on probation in June 2014 for failing to meet the accreditor's standards "concerning governing board conflicts of interest and board/administration structure, as well as financial stability and controls".
+In June 2015, the SACS kept the university on probation for another year.
+In June 2016, SACSCOC removed the college from probation.

 Rankings

-U.S. News & World Report currently has SC State ranked #82 in the Southern Regional Universities category, and #29 among HBCUs nationwide.
+In 2023, U.S. News & World Report ranked SC State 76 out of 136 in the "Regional Universities South" category and 39 out of 79 among HBCUs.